promaster-sdk/property/README.md

 For the other packages, use `yarn test:packagename` to test them, or run `yarn test` to test all packages.

+## How to contribute

+Start with an issue to dicsuss.
+If discussions leads to code changed then create a PR.
+Make sure you prefix either one commit your PR title with a [conventional commit prefix](https://github.com/commitizen/conventional-commit-types/blob/master/index.json) so that the version bump and chnagelong can be automatically generated from the PR's squashed commit.
+In case you have a single commit in the PR it seems it has to have the prefix in the commit message as the PR title will not be used.

 ## How to publish

 The packages are published under the @promaster-sdk orgnization on npmjs.org.
 To publish run this command: